wangtian1905/Fortran-code-for-Br2-bond-breaking-SCTS-simulations/README.md

 ### By setting the molecular system parameters, the tunnel ionization dynamics can be established for the neutral dissociation states: Br2 molecule ground state, Br2 bond-breaking state (BBS), and Br atom ground state.
 The codes for these states are shown in the repository.

 ## Output simulation results
 The output electron momentum distribution is written as a matrix in the data file: "Spec_Z.txt".
 The two files "Spec_gridX.txt" and "Spec_gridY.txt" provide the coordinate axes for the matrix.
-The further electron distribution analysis can be carried out with the result matrix and axes.
+The demo result datasets are shown in the repository.
 Typical run time for a simulation (on laptop computer, Intel i7-8750H, use 10 cpu threads): about 10 hours for the ensemble size of 500000000.

+## results analysis by normalized differential (ND) plot
+The simulated electron momentum distributions from different dissociation states can be further analyzed by doing normalized differential plot between a signal disttribution and a reference distribution.
+The results analysis code is: "SCTS_spec_ND_plot_fan_area_analysis.f90".
+The demo analysis results are shown in the repository.